Generation of Iterated Wreath Products Constructed from Almost Simple Groups: Introduction

 \section{Introduction}

 A classic theme of group theory research is the generation property of groups.
-The structure of a group can be described using its generators.
-There have been numerous research on generators of specific groups.
-For example, it is delivered in undergraduate group theory courses that symmetric groups can be generated with two elements.
-Using the Classification of Finite Simple Groups, it is proved that every finite non-abelian simple group is $2$\nbd generated.
+Elements of a group can be described using its generators.
+There has been extensive research on generators of specific groups.
+For example, it is taught in undergraduate group theory courses that symmetric groups can be generated with two elements.
+Using the Classification of Finite Simple Groups, it is proved that every non-abelian finite simple group is $2$\nbd generated.

 One of the interesting generation problems is the growth rate of the minimum number of generators of the direct product $G^n$ where $G$ is a finite group.
 Wiegold shows in \cite{Wiegold} that the number of required generators grows linearly when $G$ is an imperfect group and it grows logarithmically when $G$ is perfect.
 Apart from direct products, another way to construct groups is via wreath products.
 In this paper, we will investigate the minimum number of generators of iterated wreath products.